-Obamacare enacted other changes to health insurance such as:
+Obamacare enacted more changes to health insurance, such as:

-- Insurance companies can't exclude those with pre-existing conditions.
-They also can't drop anyone when they get sick.
+- Insurance companies can't exclude people with pre-existing conditions.
+Insurers are also barred from dropping anyone when they become sick.

-- Parents can put their adult children, up to age 26, on their plans
+- Parents are allowed to have their children up to age 26 on their plans.

-- The Medicare "doughnut hole" gap in prescription drug coverage will be subsidized, then eliminated by 2020.
+- The Medicare "doughnut hole" gap in prescription drug coverage was subsidized.
+It is scheduled to close altogether in 2020.

 Other Obamacare Definitions You Need to Know

-The Affordable Care Act is so complicated that it's created a lot of other terms.
+The Affordable Care Act added many terms to the health care lexicon.
 Here's a list of the most important ones and their definitions.

-Health Insurance Exchange.
-These are online shopping sites that allow you to compare and buy health insurance plans.
+Health insurance exchange.
+Health insurance exchanges are online shopping sites that allow you to compare and buy health insurance plans.
 Some states run their own exchanges, though most allow their residents to use the one run by the federal government.
-Open enrollment ended January 31, 2017.
-Those who didn't purchase a plan by then can't get insurance through the exchanges.
-In other words, you must have coverage for at least nine months in 2017, or pay the tax.
+People who don't purchase a plan by the open enrollment cut-off date can't get insurance through the exchanges.
+They can get short-term plans with fewer benefits.
+President Trump shortened the enrollment period from 90 days to 45 days.

-Federal Poverty Level.
-This is the annual income that the federal government uses to determine who is living in poverty.
-The poverty level tends to increase each year to keep up with inflation.
+Federal poverty level.
+This is the annual income level that the federal government uses to determine who is living in poverty.
+The poverty level increases each year to keep up with inflation.
 Obamacare expanded Medicaid to include those who make 138 percent or less of the poverty level.
 It provides tax credits for those whose make 400 percent or less.

-Ten Essential Health Benefits.
-Under Obamacare, all insurance plans must provide services in each of the 10 essential categories.
-These include:
+10 essential health benefits.
+Under Obamacare, all insurance plans had to provide services in each of 10 essential categories:

 - Outpatient care